QuoteLinker/quote-linker-web/INTEGRATION.md

 3. **Add Environment Variables**

-   In your Vercel project settings, add the following environment variables:
+   In your Google Cloud Run service settings, add the following environment variables:

    - `SF_USERNAME`: Your Salesforce username
    - `SF_PASSWORD`: Your Salesforce password